 For advanced skiers, you’ll again be happy at either Alta or Park City.
 However, Alta has a huge 55% share of its terrain being rated as black diamond or double black diamond and the resort attracts more experienced skiers.

 Note: only Park City offers night skiing and allows snowboarders.
 Alta is a ski-only area and does not offer any night skiing.
+If you want to know more about the reasons why Alta does not allow snowboarding, check out this article.

 If you’re into park skiing then Park City is your only option.
 It has a massive 7 terrain parks, whereas Alta doesn’t have any at all.